MyAeroCode/sleepSync/readme.md

     //
     // Wait only 333ms.
+    // Return true  : if "Hello, World!" is entered.
-    // Returns false if timeout.
+    // Return false : if timeout.
     waitLine("Hello, World!", 333);

     //